FizzinqFizq/soss-github-workshop/README.md

    -> `exercises/collaboration-simulation.md`

 This is a small edit to the README.md - learning how to use GitHub for building a potfolio.
+Another change to push to a new branch - demo.